 Shipping with the Nintendo Wii was a proprietary cable, the Wii AV Cable.
 This is designed to connect to the Nintendo Wii at one end, and the RCA TV inputs at the other.
 (Red and white are for audio, while yellow is for video.)

 Once connected, and the Wii switched on, you will be able to view the picture from the Wii using the TV/Video button on your remote.
-If this is unavailable or doesn’t work, look instead for Input Select, EXT, AUX, AV, or browse to a channel such as 00 or 99.
+If this doesn’t work, look for Input Select, EXT, AUX, or AV.
+You might also try browsing to channel 00 or 99.

 In most cases, this brief instruction should be all you need to get your Nintendo Wii connected to a TV set.

 2. S-Video Cables and the Nintendo Wii

 The Nintendo Wii can also be enjoyed with an S-Video cable connected to your TV.

 The RCA connectors might also be included, giving you the option to use either depending on your TV.
 For S-Video connections, however, you’ll need the red and white audio cables to be connected to your television as well as the S-Video.
 Typically, these will be grouped together on the back or side of your TV (occasionally hidden behind a door).

 3. Using a SCART Connector With the Nintendo Wii

 Want to use the SCART connector on your TV?
 If you’re limited for ports, this might be a good option, as the SCART is also easily extendable, supporting splitters and switched hubs for multiple connections, in some ways like a USB hub.

 4. Connecting the Nintendo Wii to a VGA Monitor